[Rev. 5/4/2013 2:50:05 PM]

 654.170 Sufficiency of programs of training and instruction.

-654.181 Notification of Board regarding certain changes in circumstances; administrative fine.
+654.181 Notification to Board regarding certain changes in circumstances; administrative fine for violation; disciplinary action.

 654.200 Issuance of duplicate license; fee.